SongJaeGun/Keil_Studio_FAE_Training/CI_CD/README.md

 1. Click on a workflow run to see job steps and logs.
 2. Use this to debug or monitor CI/CD behavior from within VS Code.

+## Optional Exercises

+- Set up a custom GitHub Actions workflow (e.g., for linting or building).
+- Explore GitHub Codespaces (if enabled on your account).
+- Enable branch protection and observe its effect on pull request workflows.

 ## Summary

 By the end of this lab, you should be able to: